defl/logicmachine_knxdmx/readme.md

 KNX logic blocks of devices can provide; they offer Blocks/Lua scripting and IO options which can be combined to build things such as KNX-DMX gateways.

-EmbeddedSytems provides a sample DMX gateway implementation in their manuals and [online](https://openrb.com/example-dmx-lighting-control-with-lm2/) but that has various problems such as:
+EmbeddedSytems provides a sample DMX gateway implementation in their manuals and [online](https://openrb.com/example-dmx-lighting-control-with-lm2/) but that has various rough edges I didn't like:

 - It has a delay of up to a second which makes it feel unresponsive
 - Requires KNX addressing to match DMX addressing